-Spreader bars are one tool that anyone into bondage should have in their toy bag.
+Spreader bars are a tool that anyone into bondage should have in their toy bag.
 They combine the vulnerability and restraint of bondage furniture with the approachability, convenience, and ease of storage you expect from under bed restraint systems.
 That’s a pretty ideal combination if you ask me.

 ||Price: $84.99 Shop now at Love Honey||Shop now Read our review|

 ||Price: $145.00 Shop now at Adam & Eve||Shop now Read our review|